-Many thanks to our volunteers, US Forest Service Boulder Ranger District, and all of our supporters for another successful year.
+Many thanks to our volunteers (especially our hard-working volunteer Board of Directors), US Forest Service Boulder Ranger District, and all of our supporters for another successful year.

-Fiona Garvin (incoming) IPWA Board Chair
+Fiona Garvin IPWA Board Chair

 Our Mission

 The Indian Peaks Wilderness Alliance's mission is to "Preserve and Protect the Indian Peaks and James Peak Wilderness Areas".